|

 a symbol table and a section to modify.

-The section header's sh_info
+The section header's sh_info and sh_link

 members specify these relationships.